mmdjiji/mkdocs-template/docs/index.md

 A template of mkdocs by [JiJi](https://mmdjiji.com), for full documentation visit [mkdocs.org](https://www.mkdocs.org).

 ## Continuous Deployment
-This repository uses GitHub Action for continuous deployment.
+This repository uses GitHub Actions for continuous deployment.
 You don't need to build your documents manually.
 Just commit your documents (then run `git push`), and then turn on the GitHub Pages in the settings to access your online documents.
 (For this demo is https://mmdjiji.github.io/mkdocs-template)

 ## Commands